pantheon-systems/documentation/source/content/guides/secure-development/04-private-paths.md

 ### Additional Drupal Configuration

-These files will be web-accessible based on the access control rules that you set for your site and will use the following directory: `sites/default/files/private`
+These files are web-accessible based on the access control rules that you set for your site and will use the following directory: `sites/default/files/private`

 Follow the steps below to set up the configuration.